gyaneshshah/LeetCode_Solutions/README.md

 Each problem folder follows the same naming convention as the corresponding LeetCode problem, replacing spaces with underscores ('_').
 This ensures a consistent and easily navigable structure.

 ## Usage
 Feel free to explore the solutions and explanations provided.
-In the explanations, variables will be formatted in **bold** or *italics* for better clarity and readability.
+In the explanations, variables will be highlighted (**bold** or *italics*) for better clarity and readability.
 If you have any questions or suggestions, you can reach out to me.

 ## Note on Contributions